 C/C++/Fortran – Available on Linux

 C/C++ – Support for OpenMP 3.1 and all non-offloading features of OpenMP 4.0/4.5/5.0.
 Offloading features are under development.
 Fortran – Full support for OpenMP 3.1 and limited support for OpenMP 4.0/4.5.
-Compile and link your code with -fopenmp Read More
+Compile and link your code with -fopenmp.
+Read More

 Mercurium – C/C++/Fortran

 Mercurium is a source-to-source research compiler that is available to download at https://github.com/bsc-pm/mcxx.
-OpenMP 3.1 is almost fully supported for C, C++, Fortran.
+OpenMP 3.1 is almost fully supported for C, C++, and Fortran.
 Apart from that, almost all tasking features introduced in newer versions of OpenMP are also supported.
 Read More

-Flang – Classic
+Flang – Classic aqs a

 Flang – Fortran